himalczyk/himalczyk.io/README.md

   - Postgres database on Heroku

 Additional resources:
-  - Notes about the whole process in notes.md file :)
+  - Notes about the whole process in <a href="https://github.com/himalczyk/himalczyk.io/blob/main/README.md" target="_blank">How to use</a> file :)

 ### Resources